tors42/teamchecker/README.md

 # teamchecker

-A script to check if there are any engine users among the team members in a given team on Lichess
+A script to check if there are any Terms of Service warned users among the team members in a given team on Lichess